Generative Furniture Design

 DESIGN FOR MUSEUM PARTICIPATION

 As Director of Innovation at The Tech Museum of Innovation, I conducted design research, tested prototypes, and provided creative direction for museum exhibits, space design, and civic innovation initiatives.
 These projects included research on the perceptions, beliefs, and knowledge of robotics, user testing for The Tech website redesign, and designing mobile furniture to support collaborative team work.
-For more on designing spaces for participation, see an article published in The Exhibitionist, co-written with Scott Doorley and Scott Witthoft.
+For more on designing spaces for participation, our team wrote an article for The Exhibitionist with Scott Doorley and Scott Witthoft: "Designing Space for Participation: Insights from The Tech Museum of Innovation and the Stanford d.school."

 Themes: robotics, technology in society, interaction design, experience design, space design